tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 The proposal is to require that Module source text has at least one `import` or `export` statement.
 This should feel natural to developers as most modules import dependencies and/or export APIs.
-Modules without imports or exports can explicitly specify an `export default null` to make their intentions clear.
+Modules without imports or exports should explicitly specify an `export default null` to make their intentions clear.

 ### Script Example